 - Enterprise systems: Customer relationship management (CRM), enterprise resource planning (ERP), and HR systems.

-While we consider a good coffee machine as the #1 must-have, here are some other technologies that will help you create a productive, collaborative, efficient, and safe office space.
+While I consider a good coffee machine as the #1 must-have office tool, here are some other technologies that will help you create a productive, collaborative, efficient, safe, and smart office space.

 1. Smart meeting rooms

-- Conference room equipment: Large monitors, video conferencing systems, high-quality microphones, and speakers for virtual meetings.
+- Conference room equipment: Smart screen, large monitors, video conferencing systems, high-quality microphones, and speakers for virtual meetings.

 - Interactive whiteboards: Smartboards or digital whiteboards for real-time collaboration during meetings and brainstorming sessions.